Key Stage 2-3 Transition

 - The size of the school

 You will get homework as soon as you start in Year 7.
 You will be given access to a mobile phone app called ShowMyHomework which will list all your homework as well as the date it is due in.
 If you are ever unsure as to what you should be doing for homework, the obvious person to ask is your subject teacher.
 Don’t be scared.
 They would rather you asked for help than struggled to complete it.
-If you really are having problems doing the work, get your parents to write a note in your planner to show to your teacher.
+If you really are having problems doing the work, get your parents to write a note to show to your teacher.
 Think about forming a small homework club with your friends, and doing it together.

 When you were at primary school the teachers encouraged you to let them know if you were unhappy with the way you were being treated by another student.
 It is the same at Helsby High School, we DO NOT TOLERATE BULLYING.
 Always speak to your Form Tutor or a teacher you feel you can talk to.
 If you can’t speak to anyone at school, speak to your parents.
 They can always let us know.